Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 - type: all messages must have a type property.

-- Messages from jambonz to the your server will have the following types: [
+- Messages from jambonz to the your application will have the following types: [

 session:new